 Linking food pantries with SNAP Benefits

 Crossroads Community Services has officially begun its latest research project, SNAP-AC.
-This project is a collaboration between Community Assistance Research (CARE), Crossroads Community Services, North Texas Food Bank and Sharing Life Community Outreach.
+This project is a collaboration between Community Assistance Research (CARE), Crossroads Community Services, North Texas Food Bank, Sharing Life Community Outreach, University of Dallas and UT Southwestern.
 Funding for this project is provided by the W.W.
 Caruth, Jr. Fund at Communities Foundation of Texas.

 The SNAP-AC Project seeks to help hungry North Texans eat healthier and more consistently by coordinating pantry visits with SNAP benefit distributions.
 We intend to change the context in which food budgeting decisions are made in order to decrease diet and economic uncertainty among vulnerable food pantry clients.

 The Supplemental Nutrition Assistance Program (SNAP) is the largest public food assistance program in the US.
 1,2 More than a third (37.2%) of SNAP recipients also receive food assistance from food pantries to supplement their benefits.3,4 Slightly more than half (55%) of food pantry clients in our population receive SNAP benefits.
 Food-insecure households make decisions over each SNAP benefit month to balance use of SNAP benefits and private food assistance.
 Existing research suggests they do so sub-optimally, not maximizing the efficacy of food assistance programs.

 SNAP purchases are primarily made at the beginning of the SNAP benefit month, which in Texas is during the first 15 days of each month.
 Because grocers tend to put items on sale when demand by SNAP consumers is lowest (i.e., at the end of the SNAP benefit month), SNAP households may be able to save money by delaying their food purchases until later in the month.
 5